kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    * Create an opportunity to give symbolic links human-readable names often friendlier than the original file names (e.g., FASTQ files produced by sequencing facilities).

+In this case, the pipeline requires gene annotations and sequencing reads in gzip-compressed formats.
+We need to use the ``gzip`` program to compress the relevant files:

+.. prompt:: bash $

+   gzip \
+      data/sample_01_1.fastq \
+      data/sample_01_2.fastq \
+      data/sample_02_1.fastq \
+      data/sample_02_2.fastq \
+      data/chr22.genes2.gtf